oracc/oracc-rest/README.md

 Do not use the development server when deploying to production.
 It is intended for use only during local development.

-The production environment will need a slightly different configuration.
-See the section below for instructions.

 ---

 ## Production environment